IQAndreas/markdown-licenses/gnu-gpl-v1.0.md

 **(2)** offer you this license which gives you legal permission to copy, distribute and/or modify the software.

-Also, for each author's protection and ours, we want to make certain that everyone understands that there is no warranty for this free software.
-If the software is modified by someone else and passed on, we want its recipients to know that what they have is not the original, so that any problems introduced by others will not reflect on the original authors' reputations.
+Also, for each author’s protection and ours, we want to make certain that everyone understands that there is no warranty for this free software.
+If the software is modified by someone else and passed on, we want its recipients to know that what they have is not the original, so that any problems introduced by others will not reflect on the original authors’ reputations.

 The precise terms and conditions for copying, distribution and modification follow.